Tony-Tan/Tony-Tan.github.io/content/machine_learning/Boosting-and-Adaboost.md

 ## Boosting

 The committee has an equal weight for every prediction from all models, and it gives little improvement than a single model.
 Then boosting was built for this problem.
-Boosting is a technique of combining multiple 'base' classifiers to produce a form of the committee that[^1]:
+Boosting is a technique of combining multiple 'base' classifiers to produce a form of the committee that:

 1. performances better than any of the base classifiers and
 2. each base classifier has a different weight factor